josdejong/mathjs/README.md

 parser.clear();
 ```

-Available methods:

-    var result = parser.eval(expr);    // evaluate an expression
-    var value = parser.get(name);      // retrieve a variable from the parser
-    parser.set(name, value);           // set a variable in the parser

-    var node = parser.parse(expr);     // parse an expression into a node tree
-    var result = node.eval();          // evaluate a node

 ## Chained operations

 Math.js supports chaining operations by wrapping a value into a `Selector`.
-A selector can be created with the method `math.select(value)`.
+A selector can be created with the function `math.select(value)`.
 All methods available in the math namespace can be executed via the selector.
 The methods will be executed with the selectors value as first argument,
-followed by extra arguments provided by the method call itself.
+followed by extra arguments provided by the function call itself.

 ```js
 math.select(3)